Analytic regularity for a singularly perturbed reaction-convection-diffusion boundary value problem with two small parameters: Introduction

-The rest of the paper is organized as follows: in Section \ref{model} we present the model problem and its regularity in terms of classical differentiability.
+The rest of the paper is organized as follows: in Section \ref{model} we present the model problem and the regularity of its solution in terms of classical differentiability.
 Section \ref{asy} contains the asymptotic expansion for the solution, under the assumption that the singular perturbation parameters are small enough.
-We consider all possible relationships between the singular perturbation parameters, and in Section \ref{erranal} we establish derivative bounds which are explicit in the differentiation order as well as the singular perturbation parameters, for one case.
-Finally, in Section \ref {concl} we summarize our conclusions.
+We consider all possible relationships between the singular perturbation parameters, and establish derivative bounds which are explicit in the differentiation order as well as the singular perturbation parameters.
+We also comment on the transition between the regimes, in the final subsection of Section \ref{asy}.
+Finally, in Section \ref{concl} we summarize our conclusions.